· By Victoria Burns

 Can you use a tampon on your first period?

-Of course!
-It is completely up to you, both tampons and pads are safe for your first period.
-If you do decide to use a tampon, would recommend starting with a smaller size such as the Femme Organic mini tampons.
+Yes!
+It’s completely up to you—both tampons and pads are safe to use.
+If you choose a tampon, you might want to start with a smaller size, like the Femme Organic mini tampons, for comfort.

-How do I know my period is coming?
-Helpful apps to track both my period and ovulation?
+How do I know when my period is coming?
+Any helpful apps to track my cycle?

-How long should I wear a tampon for a pad?
+How long should I wear a tampon or pad?

 What is PMS?

-What do I do if I get my first period at school?
+What if I get my first period at school?